Crystalline color superconductors: The three-flavor inhomogeneous phases

 \subsection{The gapless CFL phase}

-Given that the effect of non-zero strange quark mass and electrical neutrality constraints is to pull apart the Fermi spheres of different quark species, there is little motivation to assume the symmetric CFL pairing reported in Eq. \eqref{condensate-CFL}.
-Since the gap parameter gives the strength of the interaction channel, one might expect that a mismatch between the Fermi momenta reflects in a reduction of the interaction channel and thus in a reduction of the corresponding gap parameter.
-Therefore, the gap parameters should be now flavor dependent and one can consider the generalized pairing ansatz \be \langle 0|\psi_{iL}^\alpha\psi_{jL}^\beta|0\rangle \propto \sum_{I=1}^3 \Delta_I\epsilon^{\alpha\beta I}\epsilon_{ijI}\,, \ee where $\Delta_{1}$, $\Delta_{2}$ and $\Delta_{3}$, describe down-strange, up-strange and up-down Cooper pairing, respectively.
-In \textcite{Alford:2003fq,Alford:2004hz} the superconducting phase characterized by the ansatz~\eqref{condensate-gCFL2} has been studied by a NJL-like model at zero temperature (see \textcite{Fukushima:2004zq} for a study at nonvanishing temperature), considering the in-medium strange quark mass as a free parameter, while the light quarks are taken massless.
-The gap equations, coupled to the neutrality conditions, have been solved and the corresponding free-energy has been determined.
-Besides the strange quark mass, the final results depend on the quark chemical potential, which is fixed to the numerical value $\mu=500$ MeV; moreover, the strength of the NJL-like interaction is fixed by the value of the homogenous CFL gap, $\Delta_{0}$.
-The numerical value $\Delta_0 = 25$ MeV, corresponding to the weak coupling regime, has been chosen.
+Given that the effect of nonzero strange quark mass and electrical neutrality constraints is to pull apart the Fermi spheres of different quark flavors, there is little motivation for assuming the symmetric CFL pairing reported in Eq.~\eqref{condensate-CFL}.
+Indeed, one might expect that a mismatch between the Fermi momenta reflects in a reduction of the interaction channel and thus in a reduction of the corresponding gap parameter.
+Therefore, the gap parameters should be now flavor dependent and one can consider the generalized pairing ansatz \be \langle 0|\psi_{iL}^\alpha\psi_{jL}^\beta|0\rangle=- \langle 0|\psi_{iR}^\alpha\psi_{jR}^\beta|0\rangle \propto \sum_{I=1}^3 \Delta_I\flaeps\coleps\,, \nonumber\\ \ee where $\Delta_{1}$, $\Delta_{2}$ and $\Delta_{3}$, describe $d$-$s$, $u$-$s$ and $u$-$d$ Cooper pairing, respectively.
+In the work by \textcite{Alford:2003fq,Alford:2004hz} the superconducting phase characterized by the ansatz~\eqref{condensate-gCFL2} has been studied by a NJL-like model at zero temperature (see \textcite{Fukushima:2004zq} for a study at nonvanishing temperature), considering the in-medium strange quark mass as a free parameter, while the light quarks are taken massless.
+The gap equations, coupled to the neutrality conditions, have been solved and the corresponding free energy has been determined.
+Besides the strange quark mass, the final results depend on the quark chemical potential, which is fixed to the numerical value $\mu=500$ MeV; moreover, the strength of the NJL-like interaction is fixed by the value of the homogenous CFL gap, $\Delta_{\rm CFL}$.
+The numerical value $\Delta_{\rm CFL} = 25$ MeV, corresponding to the weak-coupling regime, has been chosen.